 Bottom Line

 If we focus only on the browsers you can access from the Roku Store, then Web Browser X should be your go-to choice.
-This is because POPRISM is just text-based that doesn’t support most of today’s websites.
+This is because POPRISM is just text-based and doesn’t support most of today’s websites.

 Then if we talk about sideloading from a third-party site, the Web Video Caster app should be enough for a decent browsing experience.
+You can refer to this guide on sideloading the apps on Roku with developer mode.

-Lastly, if you've any thoughts or feedback on 6+ Best Internet Browsers for Roku TV, then feel free to drop in below comment box.
+Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.